jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 I worked backward, thinking of the childish traits and habits I saw displayed by people who are legal adults.
 I also thought about the things that held me back from feeling like a full-grown, competent adult.

 The following are the 6 biggest markers of adulthood.
-If you're still doing any of these things, then you have a lot of work to do

-## You don’t rely on your parents for anything
+## 1\.
+You don’t rely on your parents for anything

 You're not an adult until you don't rely on your parents–in any way–for any of your daily expenses.